-Tena is a graduate of Dalhousie with a degree in pharmacy and has been a practicing community pharmacist for over 25 years.
+Tena Taylor is a graduate of Dalhousie with a degree in pharmacy and has been a practicing community pharmacist for over 25 years.
 She is also a certified diabetes educator.
 Currently Tena owns the Shoppers Drug Mart on Mumford Road in Halifax where she regularly works in the pharmacy.
 In this environment, she has much experience providing support for families and clients dealing with end of life.
 In 2016 she experienced the loss of her mother and the challenges of palliative care from a personal perspective.
 This experience has strengthened her interest in being involved in Halifax Hospice.

 Tena has extensive board experience at the national level, as a director and officer of the Pharmacy Examining Board of Canada.
 She sits on a multidisciplinary committee with ISANS, who work to break down barriers for internationally trained Pharmacists.
 She also has a special interest in facilitating quality pharmaceutical care for refugees.

-Tena lives in Dartmouth with her husband Greg and has two boys in University.
+Tena lives in Dartmouth with her husband Greg and has two boys in university.

-In addition to a degree in architecture from Auburn University, Jim holds a Masters of Health Services Administration from Dalhousie University.
+In addition to a degree in architecture from Auburn University, Jim Torbert holds a Masters of Health Services Administration from Dalhousie University.
 Jim has worked with architectural firms across North America and has been working specifically in the area of health services since the 1980s.
 He specializes in master programming, master planning, functional programming, role studies, feasibility studies, program interpretation, site selection and post occupancy evaluations.

 Jim has developed master programs, master plans and functional programs for over 75 facilities across the Atlantic Provinces and in Trinidad.
 He has worked with hospitals, community health centres, collaborative emergency centres and collaborative practice centres.
 Jim developed the facility programming for the Hospice in Kentville, NS and just completed a feasibility study for the Hospice proposed for Amherst, NS.

-Jim is the former chair of the Canadian College of Health Services Executives, Bluenose Chapter and has been a guest lecturer at Dalhousie University (School of Health Care Services Administration), Mount Saint Vincent University (Facility Management), and The Technical University of Nova Scotia (School of Architecture)
+Jim is the former chair of the Canadian College of Health Services Executives, Bluenose Chapter and has been a guest lecturer at Dalhousie University (School of Health Care Services Administration), Mount Saint Vincent University (Facility Management), and The Technical University of Nova Scotia (School of Architecture).